jerstuart/JAVA/README.md

 # JAVA
-Completed programming assignments from Object-Oriented Programming (CS-249)
+A completed programming assignment from Object-Oriented Programming (CS-249)